-ENG-85 Accelerated Preparation for College Writing
+ENG-85 Advanced Preparation for College Composition

-This course will prepare students for transfer-level college writing in a highly intensive, accelerated format and has no prerequisite.
-Students will review English fundamentals, read and analyze professional essays, and write essays with an emphasis on exposition and critical thinking.

-Corequisite: ENG 60, ENG 160, or ENG 560
+This course will prepare students for transfer-level college writing.
+Students will review English fundamentals, read and analyze professional essays, and write essays with an emphasis on exposition and critical thinking and access student services.
+Corequisite: Concurrent enrollment in ENG 60, ENG 160, or ENG 560